ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 ### Domain model

+The domain model of _Chirp!_ describes the conceptual design of the application, and visualize how the different entities interacts in the application.

 A UML Class diagram of our Domain model.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](./Images/DomainModel.png)